alex-petrenko/snake-rl/README.md

 # snake-rl
-Monte-Carlo rollout into the future predicted by DNN
+Monte-Carlo rollout into the future predicted by DNN (not finished)